g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 64 bytes from 200.2.0.1: icmp_seq=0 ttl=64 time=10.829 ms
 64 bytes from 200.2.0.1: icmp_seq=1 ttl=64 time=4.666 ms
 64 bytes from 200.2.0.1: icmp_seq=2 ttl=64 time=93.363 ms
-^C
 --- 200.2.0.1 ping statistics ---
 3 packets transmitted, 3 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 4.666/36.286/93.363/40.438 ms

 root@R3> ping source fd10:faca:f0fa::3 2804:2002::
 PING6(56=40+8+8 bytes) fd10:faca:f0fa::3 --> 2804:2002::
 16 bytes from 2804:2002::, icmp_seq=0 hlim=64 time=270.940 ms
 16 bytes from 2804:2002::, icmp_seq=1 hlim=64 time=45.279 ms
 16 bytes from 2804:2002::, icmp_seq=2 hlim=64 time=7.579 ms
-^C
 --- 2804:2002:: ping6 statistics ---
 3 packets transmitted, 3 packets received, 0% packet loss
 round-trip min/avg/max/std-dev = 7.579/107.933/270.940/116.287 ms
 ```
-And, this is a success!
-We can jump into the configuration with the P3.
+Everything is working perfectly!
+Now we are ready to tackle the configuration for P3

-In this scenario, we'll use the IPv6 IPv4 compatible, or most knowly, the IPv4-mapped IPv6 address.
-You know what is this?
-A technique used to map 32-bit IPv4 addresses into the 128-bit IPv6 space, allowing IPv6-only applications to communicate with IPv4 nodes.
-The format is ::ffff:w.x.y.z, where w.x.y.z is the IPv4 address, we'll explore this now.
+In this scenario, we will explore IPv4-mapped IPv6 addresses.
+This technique maps 32-bit IPv4 addresses into the 128-bit IPv6 address space, allowing IPv6-capable applications and protocols to handle IPv4 nodes seamlessly.

-This time, in our BGP session we'll speak the family inet and the family inet6 using the BGP session in IPv6 only.
-And the IPv4-mapped IPv6 address will work as recursive next-hop, because the routes received will go with the next-hop ::ffff:w.x.y.z, look here:
+The format follows the pattern ::ffff:w.x.y.z, where w.x.y.z is the original IPv4 address.
+In our BGP session, we will exchange both family inet and family inet6 prefixes over a single session.
+The IPv4-mapped address will act as a recursive next-hop, meaning the received IPv6 routes will point to ::ffff:172.16.3.6.

+We need to configure both the standard IPv4 address and the mapped IPv6 address on the interface:
 ```
 set interfaces ge-0/0/6 description to-P3-1
 set interfaces ge-0/0/6 flexible-vlan-tagging